Fill mason jars with dried goods for oven canning. Leave 1/2″ of headspace.

 - Return jars to oven and set timer for 30 minutes

-- Remove jars from oven and allow to cool
+- Remove jars from the oven and allow to cool

 Please be advised that the Tattler reusable canning lids are not recommended for oven canning.
 This is one food preservation technique were I will re-use my metal canning lids from previously canned goods.
 Since you aren’t canning perishable foods, such as meats and veggies, you may re-use the metal lids as long as they are in good condition, are not bent, and all of the rubber is intact.
 Be sure to test for a tight seal after jars cool.
 If the jars didn’t seal, you can either use that food up first or use a new lid and reprocess.